 - Now select your specific Internet connection with access problems, right-click, then select Properties.

 - Left-click Internet Protocol (TCP/IP), and select Properties.

-- Follow the Step 5 instruction given above.
+- Follow the Step 5 instruction given above in properties.

 Windows 7, 8, 8.1 and Vista Users